WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-12-Testing-via-hypothesis.markdown

 server.
 Multiple web-front servers may access the same SQL database.

+_This example echoes my years of performance and reliability testing in Microsoft SharePoint.
+While not an exact account, it is very similar to the kinds of things we would do._

 Scalability hypothesis: Does the product capacity scale with more machines?
 --------------------------------------------------
 Customers will want to be able to grow their system to meet end